brrabski/send/Send Protocol.md

             - An RO pair representing the Obligation to pay for the rendered service or product and the Right to be paid.
             - The Contract terms that govern the above RO pairs.
     - Period in force
         - While the sides of the agreement conduct the transaction the RO pairs can have state to signal the state of the transaction.
+This idea is not yet developed.
     - Termination
         - There are two ways of satisfying a RO pair.
 Either the RT is destroyed, or the OT is destroyed.
 Either way, both tokens are annihilated.
         - Calls to the destroy function of each token in the RT pair may be written up in a smart contract, so that once an obligation is realised its OT destroy function is called.